Lilith Fair: 1997

-West Palm Beach

 1998

 The artists appearing at Lilith Fair varied by date (with McLachlan the only artist to play all dates).
 Appearances were organized into three stages.
 Though Neneh Cherry and Lauryn Hill were scheduled to play some shows, both had to cancel.
 Almost all Village Stage artists performed only one or two dates.
 Many of them won slots on the bill in a series of local talent searches in their home cities.